-From 1 July 2011, employers are required to retain a signed copy of the employment agreement or the current signed terms and conditions of employment.
+Employers are required to retain a signed copy of the employment agreement or the current signed terms and conditions of employment.
 The employer must retain the “intended agreement” even if the employee has not signed it.
 Employees are entitled to a copy on request.

 There are some provisions that must be included in employment agreements by law, and there are also a number of minimum conditions that must be met regardless of whether they are included in agreements.
 Employment law also provides a framework for negotiating additional entitlements.